freqtrade/freqtrade/docs/configuration.md

 ],
 ```

-#### Precision Filter
+#### PrecisionFilter

-Filters low-value coins which would not allow setting a stoploss.
+Filters low-value coins which would not allow setting stoplosses.

-#### Price Pair Filter
+#### PriceFilter

 The `PriceFilter` allows filtering of pairs by price.

-Currently, only `low_price_ratio` is implemented, where a raise of 1 price unit (pip) is below the `low_price_ratio` ratio.
+Currently, only `low_price_ratio` setting is implemented, where a raise of 1 price unit (pip) is below the `low_price_ratio` ratio.
 This option is disabled by default, and will only apply if set to <> 0.

 Calculation example:

 Min price precision is 8 decimals.
 If price is 0.00000011 - one step would be 0.00000012 - which is almost 10% higher than the previous value.

 These pairs are dangerous since it may be impossible to place the desired stoploss - and often result in high losses.
+Here is what the PriceFilters takes over.

-#### Spread Filter
+#### SpreadFilter

 Removes pairs that have a difference between asks and bids above the specified ratio (default `0.005`).

 Example:

 If `DOGE/BTC` maximum bid is 0.00000026 and minimum ask is 0.00000027 the ratio is calculated as: `1 - bid/ask ~= 0.037` which is `> 0.005`

-### Full Pairlist example
+### Full example of Pairlist Handlers

-The below example blacklists `BNB/BTC`, uses `VolumePairList` with `20` assets, sorting by `quoteVolume` and applies both [`PrecisionFilter`](#precision-filter) and [`PriceFilter`](#price-pair-filter), filtering all assets where 1 priceunit is > 1%.
+The below example blacklists `BNB/BTC`, uses `VolumePairList` with `20` assets, sorting pairs by `quoteVolume` and applies both [`PrecisionFilter`](#precision-filter) and [`PriceFilter`](#price-pair-filter), filtering all assets where 1 priceunit is > 1%.

 ```json
 "exchange": {